li-peng/java-properties-navigator/PUBLISH.md

 1. Go to [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/manage)
 2. Sign in with Microsoft account
-3. Create a publisher with ID: `Li-lianjie`
+3. Create a publisher with ID: `pengge`
 4. Verify email and complete profile

 ### 2. Install VSCE (if not already installed)